About this Event

 Join this leisurely ramble with a Birmingham Ramblers group leader and enjoy social walking with our friendly members.

-It is very helpful for the walk leader to have prior knowledge of numbers that will be on this walk.
+It is essential that the walk leader has prior knowledge of numbers that will be on this walk.
 We ask you to complete this very brief form to help with our planning of the walk to ensure that we can safely accommodate all who wish to join us.
 You will receive an automatic acknowledgement when you submit this form, and also a reminder of the details 2 days before the walk.

 Walk leader: Paul Hatton